 The COJ EPD is responsible for overseeing the review process and updating the CEMP and LMS in coordination with partner agencies and stakeholders.
-Municipal Planning and Development Departments (PDD) are responsible for maintaining local planning documents and policies.
 According to the Florida Administrative Code, Rule Chapter 73C-49, at least every 7 years local governments with COMP Plans are responsible for updating the plan to reflect changes in state requirements since the last update.
 This applies to all municipalities participating in the COJ LMS Process.
-All municipalities represented in the Duval County LMS have to determine if their local COMP Plan needs to be updated to reflect policy changes related to hazard mitigation.
-Representatives from various departments and divisions of the COJ, COJB, COAB, CONB, and the TOB actively participate in LMS meetings.
-Sign-in sheets for LMS quarterly meetings, update meetings, and special meetings show active participation by all jurisdictions within Duval County.
+Local Municipal Planning Departments (PDDS) are responsible for maintaining local planning documents and policies.
+Plans including the CEMP and county Recovery Plan are reviewed and updated to maintain consistency with hazard mitigation goals and policies in the LMS.
+All municipalities represented in the Duval County LMS must independently determine if their local COMP Plan needs to be updated to reflect policy changes related to hazard mitigation.